lixihan/Resnet/README.md

 ## API

+Create a sample picture sample.jpg for classfication.
 Run API.py to initialize the REST API service.
+Then use curl to request to the /predict endpoint:

+$ curl -X POST -F image=@sample.jpg 'http://localhost:5000/predict'

+The classification result of the model will be displayed.